The pandemic continues to cause unprecedented disruption across industries worldwide.

 The report has also analysed the competitive landscape of the market with some of the key players being Bomin Bunker Holding GmbH & Co.
 KG (Marquard & Bahls AG), BP Plc, Chevron Corporation, Exxon Mobil Corporation, Gazprom Neft PJSC (Gazprom), LUKOIL, Neste Oyj, Petroliam Nasional Berhad (PETRONAS), Royal Dutch Shell Plc and TOTAL S.A.

-The increasing number of seaborne trade activities due to elevating levels of globalization represents one of the key drivers for the global bunker fuel market.
+The increasing number of seaborne trade activities due to elevating levels of globalization represents one of the key factors driving the global bunker fuel market.

-Sudden outbreak of the COVID-19 pandemic had led to the implementation of stringent lockdown regulations across several nations resulting in restricted sea trade activities, thereby hampering the global bunker fuel market.
+Sudden outbreak of the COVID-19 pandemic had led to the implementation of stringent lockdown regulations across several nations resulting in temporary restriction on sea trade activities, thereby hampering the global bunker fuel market.

-On the basis of the vessel type, the market has been classified into containers, tankers, general cargo, bulk carrier, and others.
-At present, container exhibits a clear dominance in the market.
+Based on the vessel type, the global bunker fuel market can be categorized into containers, tankers, general cargo, bulk carrier, and others.
+Currently, container exhibits a clear dominance in the market.

 REACH OUT TO US